christinesutcliffe/christinesutcliffe/README.md

 ### Hi there 👋

-🔮 I’m currently working on bridging past and contemporary cultures and building audience engagement in the arts.
+🔮 I’m currently working on bridging art, culture, and technology.
      <br><br>
 👯 I’m looking to collaborate on innovative projects that incorporate technology and the arts.
      <br><br>